 As reported in the Straits Times, He has won numerous awards including the Global Leader Award, Asia Pacific Entrepreneurship Award, and the Entrepreneur of the Year Award for Social Contributions.

 MAPIC course is his flagship property investment educational program.
 Patrick named it because he believes property investment needs Mencius’s concept of opportune, i.e. ”天时地利人和”.

-If you follow my blog for long, you know that I have my scepticism of private property investment in Singapore.
-Although I was exposed to Robert Kiyosaki’s passive income concept in 2004, I only started learning and monitoring Singapore’s property market for the past 8 years.
-You can read some of my past articles which documented my thoughts.
+If you follow my blog for a while, you may know that I have my scepticism of private property investment in Singapore.
+Although I was a fan of Robert Kiyosaki’s passive income concept since 2004, I only started learning and monitoring Singapore’s property market for the past 8 years.
+You can read some of my past articles about property investments here.